crazytruth/insanic/docs/source/insanic/errors_and_exceptions.rst

 EXTRA: What about NON-Insanic Exceptions?
 ------------------------------------------

-Any Sanic Exceptions will automatically converted to an Insanic Exception and will try and serialize the message into Insanic's error message format.
+Any Sanic Exceptions will automatically be converted to an Insanic Exception and will try and serialize the message into Insanic's error message format.